tinymce/tinymce-docs/_includes/install/jquery.md

 When the `form` is submitted the TinyMCE editor mimics the behavior of a normal HTML `<textarea>` during a form `post`.
 No additional configuration is required.

-> If you have decided the use the jQuery version, move on to the next step [working with plugins](../work-with-plugins/), where you'll start customizing TinyMCE.
+> If you have decided the use the jQuery version, move on to the next step [Work with Plugins](../work-with-plugins/), where you'll start customizing TinyMCE.
 If you'd like to learn about other install options please keep reading.